biaslab/CDC-2022/README.md

-This repository contains a set of experiments for the inference in **Nonlinear AutoRegressive Moving Average with eXogenous input** through message-passing.
+This repository contains a set of experiments for the inference in **Nonlinear AutoRegressive Moving Average with eXogenous input (NARMAX)** through message-passing.

 ## Dependencies